TheRensselaerIDEA/ClinicalTrialEquity/README.md

   <img width="50%" height="auto" src="interactive_1.jpg">
 </p>
 <p align="center">
-<em>The Log Disparate Impact equity levels of subgroups defined over race/ethnicity, gender, education, and age and the corresponding function of observed rate for subgroup Non-Hispanic white female subjects with some college/technical school education and age over 64 in ACCORD, with significance level = 0.05,lower equity threshold = 0.2, and upper equity threshold = 0.4.</em>
+<em>The Log Disparate Impact equity levels of subgroups defined over race/ethnicity, gender, education, and age and the corresponding function of observed rate for subgroup non-Hispanic white female subjects with some college/technical school education and age over 64 in ACCORD, with significance level = 0.05,lower equity threshold = 0.2, and upper equity threshold = 0.4.</em>
 </p>

 This figure presents the equity levels of subgroups defined by race/ethnicity, gender, education, and age from the inner ring to the outer ring using the Log Disparate Impact metric.
 By hovering the pointer over the target subgroup areas on the sunburst, the equity label, ideal rate, and observed rate of the subgroups will show on the screen.
 Additionally, the corresponding math function of observed rates will also show on the side.
 The green line indicates the ideal rate and the brown line indicates the current RCT observed rate on the figure.